 The BE has paid the fees set forth in [insert appropriate reference to state law]; and

-The BE has designated a licensed producer responsible for the BE’s compliance with the insurance laws, rules and regulations of this state.
+The BE has designated a licensed individual responsible for the BE’s compliance with the insurance laws, rules and regulations of this state.

 Since BEs are considered producers, the reciprocity issues discussed in other sections also apply to BEs.
-States should not require additional attachments to the application that might interfere with reciprocity.
+States may not require additional attachments to the application that might interfere with reciprocity.

 A common issue that arises with resident and nonresident BE licensing is the role of the secretary of state (SOS) and the state corporation statutory requirements.
 Most states have adopted a Model Corporation Law that requires resident and nonresident businesses to register with the state corporation department.
 The issue for state licensing directors is whether the state insurance department should require some proof of registration with the SOS as a pre-condition to licensing.
-The NAIC legal department has studied this issue extensively and advised the Working Group that states should not require items such as articles of incorporation or proof of registration with the SOS as a pre-condition to licensing for nonresident BEs.
+The NAIC legal department has studied this issue extensively and advised the Working Group that states may not require items such as articles of incorporation or proof of registration with the SOS as a pre-condition to licensing for nonresident BEs.
+However, when a BE is licensed and the BE changes their type, states may ask the BE to provide their articles of incorporation or articles of organization from the SOS for this type of name change.

-Model #218 does require that all producers, including BEs, notify the insurance commissioner prior to using an assumed name.
+Model #218 does require that all producers, including BEs, notify the insurance commissioner, to receive approval, prior to using an assumed (i.e., Doing Business As) name.
 Section 10 of Model #218 states:

 An insurance producer doing business under any name other than the producer’s legal name is required to notify the insurance commissioner prior to using the assumed name.

 The uniform appointment process, as adopted by the Working Group, does not specifically address BEs.
 Section 14 of Model #218 states that a producer acting as an agent of an insurance company must be appointed.
 States vary in the interpretation of these guidelines.
-This issue is one that the Producer Licensing (EX) Task Force considered in 2010 as part of its efforts to streamline BE licensing.
+This issue is one that the Producer Licensing (D) Task Force previously considered as part of its efforts to streamline BE licensing.
 In the absence of specific guidance from the Working Group, the guidelines discussed in the paragraphs below are suggested.

-State insurance regulators should balance the cost of a regulatory requirement with the benefit that requirement adds to consumer protection.
+State insurance regulators should balance the cost of a regulatory requirement with the benefit that the requirement adds to consumer protection.
 If detailed information is collected, such as several levels of appointments, that information should be a meaningful part of the state insurance department’s consumer protection plan.
 If information is only rarely used in support of investigations, it may not be cost-effective to collect that information and require staff to compile it and process it.
 During a recent assessment of state insurance department licensing units, it was often found that

 information about affiliations and branch offices often required at the time of application was rarely used.
 Sub- appointments and BE appointments are discouraged.